 The following advice makes it clear as to which is being referred to, it is very important not to confuse the two.

-If freshly placed concrete cools below 0ºC the water in the mix will freeze and expand.
-This could damage the concrete so much that it becomes useless and has to be removed.
+If freshly placed concrete cools below 0ºC the water in the concrete will freeze and expand.
+This could damage the concrete so much that it becomes unfit for purpose and has to be removed.
 Please see our guide on cracked concrete.

 The aim therefore, during cold weather, must be to keep the concrete warm (above 5ºC) for the first 48 hours and then ensure that the strength is permitted to develop, albeit at a lower rate.